 - Occupancy ranged between 77.4% and 82.9% for West Village Student Housing and 86.2% and 89.1% for Millennium Hall Student Housing during the academic year, with an average of 81.0% and 87.0% for West Village Student Housing and Millennium Hall Student Housing, respectively. - Operating revenues increased \$1,029,000 due to an increase in apartment rental revenue of \$1,467,000 primarily as a result of the negative impact of the COVID-19 pandemic on occupancy in fiscal year 2021.
-This increase was partially offset by a decrease in other revenue of \$438,000 primarily due to funds received in fiscal year 2021 from the University System of Maryland, as appropriated by the Maryland General Assembly, to compensate MEDCO for losses incurred on behalf of students at USM institutions who exited apartment leases during fiscal year 2021 as a result of the COVID-19 pandemic.
-The Project received \$500,000 of this appropriation from the USM in fiscal year 2021. - Property operating costs increased \$378,000 primarily as a result of higher occupancy levels leading to increases in the services and staff needed to operate the facility. - Administrative and general expenses decreased \$1,758,000 primarily due to a decrease in bad debt expense of \$1,744,000 due to the impact of the COVID-19 pandemic on the timing of rental payments and collections in fiscal year 2021.
+This increase was partially offset by a decrease in other revenue of \$438,000 primarily due to funds received in fiscal year 2021 from the University System of Maryland, as appropriated by the Maryland General Assembly, to compensate MEDCO for losses incurred on behalf of students at USM (University System of Maryland) institutions who exited apartment leases during fiscal year 2021 as a result of the COVID-19 pandemic.
+The Project received \$500,000 of this appropriation from the USM in fiscal year 2021. - Property operating costs increased \$378,000 primarily as a result of higher occupancy levels leading to increases in the services and staff needed to operate the facility.